 FUN FACTS: The artificial nests used to introduce young eagles into the wild are also known as hacking towers.
 State wildlife officials are confident that each of the 67 Alabama counties has at least one nesting pair.
 They estimate that more than 200 nesting pairs currently reside in the state.

-Why do the extra bald eagles come to Guntersville Lake during the winter?
+Why are there more bald eagles at Guntersville Lake during the winter?

 Many bald eagles that nest in northern states and Canada migrate to southern climates during the winter for easier access to their favorite food.